 NOTE: Any player medically diagnosed with a concussion, not matter the severity, MUST provide a written medical clearance from their physician before return to any activity with FC Boulder.

 CU Sports Medicine and Performance Center offers its Concussions, Bumps and Bruises clinic on Monday mornings from 8:30-11:30AM to all FC Boulder players.
-This clinic, designed to assess NEW injuries that need to be evaluated for safe return to play, is available at both Boulder and Lafayette locations.
-As part of Boulder Community Hospital, the Concussions, Bumps and Bruises clinic accepts most insurance plans and also offers cash payment options.
+This clinic is designed to assess NEW injuries that need to be evaluated for safe return to play.
+CU Sports Medicine and Performance Center accepts most insurance plans and also offers cash payment options.

 Common Soccer Injuries